 Music, said George Enescu, goes from one heart to another.
 When two hearts speak to each other wordlessly, beauty comes into being, rising above the everyday struggles and gloom.
 Where words are silent, music finds its voice, guiding us into a life of Pure Beauty.
 This is why, more than being a competition in artistic virtuosity, George Enescu 2020 Competition wants to embrace beauty into our lives, as well as in the public arena, in denial and defiance of the energy invested in aggressive competitiveness elsewhere.

-The Program and Stages of Competition
+The Program and Stages of Competition (after reorganizing them)

 - The 2020 Edition will open with a Gala Concert on the stage of the Romanian Athenaeum, performed by three of laureates: Gyehee Kim (violin, 2016), Valentin Răduțiu (cello, 2011) and Viktoria Vassilenko (piano, 2016).